NateKomodo/WeNeedToModDeeper-Engine/README.md

 Example 5: ModEngineComponents.AddComponentToGameObject<MyLogicClass>("Player"); Adds a class to the player object

 ### Chat commands or message listening
-To create a command, create a string in your update void and set it to ModEngineEvents.MessageSent(), you can then do an if statement on it to see if it matches a command.
+To create a command, create a string in your update void and set it to (instanciated name).MessageSent(), (using your instanciated events handler)you can then do an if statement on it to see if it matches a command.
 You can also just see all chat messages this way

 Example:
+ModEngineEvents events = new ModEngineEvents();
-string command = ModEngineEvents.MessageSent();
+string command = events.MessageSent();
 if (command == "/help") { //dostuff }

 ### Displaying text